susanemcg/DigitalSecurityForJournalists/the_technology/understanding_the_internet.md

-running a kind of background check on the website, making sure that it is actually owned by the company or individual who claims to run it.<sup>[36](footnotes/README.html#fn36)</sup> Before agreeing to establish a secure connection to a website via , your browser asks the site for this “passport,” and then checks with the issuing authority to make sure it is authentic.
+running a kind of background check on the website, making sure that it is actually owned by the company or individual who claims to run it.<sup>[36](footnotes/README.html#fn36)</sup> Before agreeing to establish a secure connection to a website via `https`, your browser asks the site for this “passport,” and then checks with the issuing authority to make sure it is authentic.

 > This part of the process is known as “authentication.”